Bethany, W.Va. – Bethany College has announced that it will induct six new members as part of its 41st Annual Athletic Hall of Fame Class.

 Angela Ryder (Bado), class of 1977 (McKinney, Texas), was a four-year letter-winner on the women's field hockey team from 1973-76.
 The Bison won the conference championship in 1973, 1974, and 1976.
 Angie was a co-captain in 1975-76.
 In 1973 and 1974, the Bison went undefeated.
 Angie graduated from Bethany with her bachelors in Physical Education.

-Alexander Ciocca III, class of 1976 (Pittsburgh, Pa), was a four-year letterman at offensive guard and was a captain on the 1975 PAC Championship team.
-In 1976-77, he was selected All-PAC and was a member of the 1970's All-Decade Team.
-In 1983, Al graduated from Duquesne University School of Law.
-He is currently the Associate General Counsel at UPMC in Pittsburgh (1985-Present).
+Alexander Ciocca III, class of 1976 (Pittsburgh, Pa), was a four-year starter letterman at offensive guard and was a captain on the 1975 PAC Championship team.
+He was selected All-PAC 1975 and was a member of the 1970's All-Decade Team.
+Al holds a Master of Public Health degree (1979) in hospital administration from University of Pittsburgh Graduate School of Public Health, and a Juris Doctor degree (1983) from Duquesne University School of Law.
+He has had a long career of over 40 years in hospital administration and academic medical center law, and currently is part of UPMC Legal Department executive leadership as Senior Associate Counsel & Vice President.

 Jean Newman (Goldring), class of 1975 (North Allegheny, Pa), was a four-year member of the women's basketball team where she averaged 22 points a game her senior season.
 She was a three-year member of the field hockey team where the Bison went undefeated in 1973 and 1974.
 After graduating from Bethany College, Jean became a teacher and a coach throughout the Midwest, where she earned several "Coach of the Year" awards.